Key Highlights

 2. Based on certain indicators, the rule engine in CLMS recommends children for adoption evaluation.

-4. Based on the CWC orders, our project associates update the child’s record in our CLMS and work on the adoption process for the child including giving paper publication, following up for the final non-traceability report etc.
+4. Based on the CWC orders, our project associates update the child’s record in our CLMS and work on the adoption process for the child including giving paper publication, notification on Doordarshan following up for the final non-traceability report etc.

-5. Once the process timelines are complete, the CWC declares the child legally free for adoption.
-Thereafter our associates work with the linked specialised adoption agency to upload the child’s record on the CARINGS PORTAL so that child can be matched with a waiting parent.
+5. Once the process timelines are complete, the CWC declares the child legally free for adoption (LFA).
+Thereafter our associates work with the CCIs to prepare the Child Study Report (CSR), assist in getting the medical reports of the children, assist in preparing the Medical Examination Report (MER) of the children.
+Once the CSR and MER is completed our associates work with the linked specialised adoption agency to upload the child’s record (CSR, MER, LFA) on the CARINGS PORTAL so that child can be matched with a waiting parent.

 1.Training our implementation partners in digitizing the children’s data and entering the data in agreed CCIs to our CLMS solution and training them on the process of the ground.